 Prof. Dr. Axel SchäferUniv-Prof. Dr., Chair of American History

-I was recently appointed to the new professorship in American Studies at Johannes Gutenberg University.
+I joined the Obama Institute in 2015 as Professor of U.S. History.
 Prior to coming to Mainz I was Professor of American History and Director of the David Bruce Centre for American Studies at Keele University in the UK.
-As a historian, my research focuses on nineteenth and twentieth-century US intellectual and cultural history, with a particular emphasis on religion and politics, transatlantic social thought, and public policy.
-I’ve written three monographs: Piety and Public Funding: Evangelicals and the State in Modern America (University of Pennsylvania Press, 2012) explores how the expansion of federal funding for faith-based foreign aid, health care, educational, and social welfare providers after World War II contributed to the resurgence of conservative Protestantism in the US in recent decades.
+I hold a M.A. degree from the University of Oregon and a Ph.D. from the University of Washington.
+My research focuses on nineteenth and twentieth-century political, intellectual, and cultural history, with a particular emphasis on religion and politics, transnational social thought and policies, and migration and consumer capitalism.
+I have written three monographs: Piety and Public Funding: Evangelicals and the State in Modern America (University of Pennsylvania Press, 2012)explores how the expansion of federal funding for faith-based foreign aid, health care, educational, and social welfare providers after World War II contributed to the resurgence of conservative Protestantism in the US in recent decades.
+The book was selected by Choice magazine as an Outstanding Academic Title for 2014.
 Countercultural Conservatives: American Evangelicalism from the Postwar Revival to the New Christian Right (University of Wisconsin Press, 2011) traces the evolution of the diffuse and pluralistic evangelical movement into the modern Christian Right.
-And American Progressives and German Social Reform, 1875-1920: Social Ethics, Moral Control, and the Regulatory State in a Transatlantic Context (Wiesbaden: Franz Steiner Verlag, 2000) charts how perceptions and translations of German social thought and reform shaped the profound intellectual sea change that engulfed the US in the late nineteenth century.
-My most recent book publication is an edited volume American Evangelicals and the 1960s (University of Wisconsin Press, 2013).
-It suggests that evangelicals did not simply reject the countercultural ideas of the 1960s, but absorbed and extended key aspects of the insurgent worldview.
+And American Progressives and German Social Reform, 1875-1920: Social Ethics, Moral Control, and the Regulatory State in a Transatlantic Context (Wiesbaden: Franz Steiner Verlag, 2000) charts how German social thought and reform shaped the profound intellectual sea change that engulfed the U.S. in the late nineteenth century.
+My most recent book publication is a co-edited volume titled Global Faith, Worldly Power: Evangelical Internationalism and U.S. Empire (University of North Carolina Press, 2022).
+The book applies an international perspective to the history of U.S. evangelicalism that radically changes how we understand its development and influence, and also of globalizing religion more broadly.

 My main teaching fields are: